sergiospagnuolo/pollingBR/vignettes/Introduction_pollingBR.md

 president_rejection_2018 <- president(2018, state = "BR", type = 3)
 ```

-* The `round` argument registers if the extracted data are from the first or second round of the elections (default returns estimates for both rounds).
+* The `round` argument registers if the extracted data are from the first or second round of the elections (default returns estimates for both rounds - `round = c(1, 2)`).
 Senatorial elections are disputed in only one orund, so the `senator()` function does not include this optional argument.

 ```{r, message=FALSE}
 # Extract data from all stimulated responses for polls in the first round of mayoral elections in 2012